 3. Throw Jesus a Birthday Party

-If you’re not keen on baking a whole cake in addition to the 12 dozen cookies you’re already making and frosting, set aside some cookies that your children can decorate especially for the occasion.
+If you’re not crazy about baking a whole cake in addition to the 12 dozen cookies you’re already making and frosting, set aside some cookies that your children can decorate especially for the occasion.

 Have your kids write down things they are thankful to Jesus for on red and green construction paper and then make a chain out of it to decorate the house with.

 Put a present under the tree or hang a stocking just for Jesus.
 Inside, fill it with note cards from each family member with what they plan to give Him for Christmas.

 If a child can’t write, help them write it down or ask them to draw a picture instead.
 You’ll enjoy looking through and reading all your gifts to Jesus with your kids for years to come!

 I love the classics like “White Christmas”, “Silver Bells”, and “Winter Wonderland” just as much as anybody, but those old traditional hymns really help us understand the reason for the season like nothing else.

 Switch up your play station to carols that will focus your heart and mind on Christ’s birth and let them fill the house while your kids are home.